folio-org/docs/content/en/docs/Access/Requests/requests.md

 Note: When cancelling a request, you should consider the following:

 * When you cancel a page request and there are no other requests in the queue, the item's status changes back to Available.
-* If you cancel a request that has begun fulfillment (it has a Request status of Open - In transit or Open - Awaiting pickup), the Request status changes to Closed - Cancelled, but the Item status will not change until it is checked in.
+* If you cancel a request that has begun fulfillment (it has a Request status of Open - In transit or Open - Awaiting pickup), the Request status changes to Closed - Cancelled, but the Item status will not change until the item is checked in.
 * If you cancel a requested item that is awaiting pickup, it appears on the Hold shelf clearance report.

 1. [Find the request you want to cancel.](#searching-for-requests)